tommyfufu/boombommPXA/README.md

 boomboomPXA
   - Crazy-Acrade/ (refer to [Crazy-Arcade by dalek669528](https://github.com/dalek669528/Crazy-Arcade.git) )
   - maps/
-  - project_boomboomking/ (our part for mutliple player mode and run game on PXA270
+  - project_boomboomking/ (Developed multiplayer and run the game on PXA270)
 ## Demo